Shop Opening Times

 Sunday - 10.00am - 11.45am

-The allotment shop has all you need for successful growing.
+The BEAS allotment shop is open to members and has all you need for successful growing.

 The Secretary is often available during opening hours on the first Sunday of the month for advice and guidance on the society, allotmenteering and gardening in general.
 In addition, a Committee member is always available when the shop is open to record and pass on any messages to the Secretary, and also point members in the direction of help.